YINI-lang/yini-parser-typescript/README.md

 ; Full line comment (must be whole line).
 ```

-Pick one style per file for consistency.
+Tip: 💡For best compatibility, stick to one comment style per file.

 Caveat: Note that **there must be a space** after the `#` and start of the comment.
 Otherwise it will be misinterpreted as a hexadecimal number.